Chun-Li (song): Production

-"Chun-Li" was produced by Atlanta-native producer J. Reid for Chevi Muzic, alongside Minaj who was credited as a coproducer.
-According to him, Minaj wanted to deliver the type of "boom-bap" flavored beats that are reminiscent of New York City hip-hop.
-The song is sonically built on slapping, percussion, and sparse soundbeads.
+"Chun-Li" was produced by Atlanta-based record producer J. Reid for Chevi Muzic, alongside Minaj who was credited as a coproducer.
+According to him, Minaj wanted to deliver the type of "boom-bap" flavored beats that were reminiscent of the New York City hip hop scene during the 1980s and 1990s.
+The structural composition of the song primarily revolves around the intricate technique of slapping, various percussive instruments, and a minimalist arrangement of soundbeads that are also multilayered with an extensive orchestration of recurrent keyboard synths.
 Minaj linked with Reid in late December 2017, and later explained to him what kind of beat she wanted for the song.
-She proceeded to rap it and give him the vibe.
-He made about 13 different beats, and Minaj picked out one.
-The song was done in early April 2018, including writing, production, mixing and mastering.
+She then proceeded towards rapping it and give him the vibe.
+Reid made about 13 different beats, and Minaj picked out the one that she wanted.
+The song was done in early April 2018, including writing, production, mixing, and mastering.

-Lyrically, Minaj "rails" (criticizes) online detractors and references negative press in the track.
+Lyrically, Minaj "rails" (criticizes) her online detractors and alludes to the negative circulation and press surrounding the track.
 "They need rappers like me!
 So they can get on their fucking keyboards and make me the bad guy, Chun-Li," she declares in the second interlude.

 Music videos

 A vertical music video for the song was released on April 13, 2018, via Minaj's YouTube channel.
 It is a video montage of videos filmed by Minaj while holding her phone vertically.
 In the visual, Minaj recites the lyrics of the song while posing on a couch, but relinquishes control of her phone for a couple of runway-like shots.

 On April 27, Minaj released a teaser to promote the official music video.
 However, she confirmed on her Instagram that the teaser was not related in any way to the music video and is rather a video of her and Aliya Janell, the choreographer of the official video, doing a freestyle dance to the song.

 The full accompanying video of the song was released on May 4, with the subtitle 春麗, which translates to Chun-Li.
-Directed by Steven Klein through Good Company Pictures, it features what Klein deemed Asian futuristic/superhero-inspired outfits.
+Directed by Steven Klein through Good Company Pictures, it features what Klein deemed East Asian-esque futuristic/superhero-inspired outfits.
 The video won the Best Hip-Hop Video at the 2018 MTV Video Music Awards, and was nominated for Best Hip-Hop at the MTV Europe Music Awards and has over 160 million views on YouTube.
-Despite this, the video was accused of perpetuating Asian stereotypes and appropriating Asian culture by outlets such as Cosmopolitan and Teen Vogue.
+Despite this, the video was accused of perpetuating East Asian stereotypes and appropriating East Asian culture by prominent media outlets such as Cosmopolitan and Teen Vogue.